Magazine Cover Homages

 Comics are no longer found in grocery and convenience stores, though a small selection of popular magazines may still be found among the chips, cookies, chewing gum, snacks and other offerings.

 Nostalgic for the good ol’ days, cover artists are sometimes inspired by popular magazines, usually women’s magazines, but sometimes also sports and entertainment/variety magazines.
 Once in a while, an artist may steal a well-known cover, such as Demi Moore’s groundbreaking Vanity Fair cover from 1991 or Janet Jackson’s infamous nude Rolling Stone cover from 1993.
 Sometimes a magazine, such as The Saturday Evening Post, synonymous with Americana and the artist Norman Rockwell, has an established design that due to its associations with America, baseball and apple pie, inspires cover artists time-and-time again.

 The covers below hearken back to a time before comics were dropped from groceries and convenience store magazine aisles in favor of specialty comic shops.

 We hope you enjoy and appreciate them as much as we do.

 (PS: Some of the comics below are also available as virgin variants, but as virgin variants they no longer mimic magazines.
 Thus they are not listed here.
-You might search our site for the desired artist, as we have created galleries of artists’ homage work, such as magazine covers.)
+You might search our site for a desired artist, as we have created galleries of homage work, such as magazine covers, by select artists.)